-Subsequently Stef went to Hungary to continue his development and specialisation at the Academy of Drama and Film in Budapest.
+Subsequently Stef went to Hungary to continue his development and specialisation at the acclaimed Theatre and Film University in Budapest.

 'I fell in love with Budapest, both with the city and the people.
 It was there where I felt I was able to discover and refine my own style.
 A personal style has to grow, it takes time to shape and I had the opportunity to fine-tune my style here.
 My style is realism and the genres I prefer are drama and thriller.